-This course gives pupils more time to work on the core subjects of English and Mathematics.
+This course gives students more time to work on the core subjects of English and Mathematics.

-It provides extra teaching in small groups with specialist teachers, providing valuable opportunities for them to practise the key concepts taught in their main English/ Mathematics lessons and to receive additional tuition where necessary.
+Core Skills provides extra teaching in small groups with specialist teachers, providing valuable opportunities for you to practise the key concepts taught in the main English/ Mathematics lessons and to receive additional tuition where necessary.
 There is opportunity during the two years to move between English and Mathematics, depending on individual need.
 Since the teaching groups are smaller than average, there is more time to consolidate learning and to reinforce other skills e.g. organisational, thinking and revision skills.